 Jason works for Byggmeister, a preeminent remodeling and design firm.
 He has taught air-sealing at ABCD (Action for Boston Community Development), Weatherization Bootcamps, Train the Trainer events, SMOC Green Jobs Academy, Mass Green Initiative, and Roxbury Community College.
 He has personally trained over 150 green jobs students who are working in the field now.
 He has written air-sealing and insulation curriculum for MassCap.
 He assesses houses prior to energy-upgrade work-parties, leads HEET’s student outreach program, and speaks Spanish.

-Debbie New, Director of Special Projects and Outreach
+Debbie New, Communications Director

-Debbie New has a background in education and the arts, having taught both literature and dance and worked in higher education.
+Debbie has a background in education and the arts, having taught both literature and dance and worked in higher education.
 She studied anthropology and French literature at Oberlin College and holds master’s degrees in anthropology and education.
 Her climate work began with a resolution to ban a tar sands oil pipeline, but has grown exponentially by working on gas leaks.
 She brings her training in organizing, writing, and communicating to her role at HEET.
 If she could spare time from working on reducing emissions, she would love to choreograph Guys and Dolls.

 Jessica Garrett, Special Projects Director